benjamin-assel/Deep-learning/README.md

 I have used two approaches, based on interesting kaggle kernels.
 One is about generating many new features from the acoustic data and then running a simple LGBM regression model.
 The second is to built a 1d CNN taking directly the accoustic data and tweak its architecture.
 I also try different Gradient Boosting models and then average over predictions.
 Position in the final standings: 2233/4541.

+- **Cactus Identification**: The task is to identify images which contain a cactus, so it is a binary classification task.
+There are 75000 training images (32x32 pixels, RGB) and the predictions are made on 4000 test images.
+This is a rather simple task with nowadays tools, so the goal is mostly to practice with CNN models, rather than trying to find a smart approach.